erickahmed/erickahmed/README.md

 - ⚙️ Technical Secondary School Diploma in Mechanics and Mechatronics
 - 👀 I’m interested in autonomous driving, crypto and metaverse
 - 🌱 I’m currently learning Python, Algorithms and Data Structures
-- 💞️ I’m looking to collaborate on open-source projects in the realm of autonomous driving and crypto
+- 💞️ I’m looking to collaborate on open-source projects that are beginner friendly

 ## 🧑‍🔬 My skills